HeritageGateway - Home

 Full description

-Worth, R. H., 1943, 62nd report on barrows, 54 (Article in Serial).
+Worth, R. H., 1943, 62nd Report on Barrows, 54 (Article in Serial).
 SDV165840.

 On or near the summit of Wigford Down, there are five cairns or remains of cairns.
 Four are shown on the Ordnance Survey 6 inch map series.

-Cairn B. Lies about 30 metres to the south-west of Cairn A; a 'ring cairn' which had been an ordinary bowl cairn until robbed for road making.
-Only the margin where the stones are merged with the turf, is left, giving it somewhat the appearance of a small pound.
-Diameter east-west 100 feet, north-south 65 feet.
+(2) Approximately 100 feet (30m) south-west of the cairn circle (SX56NW21 - MDV2312) near the summit of Wigford Down is a ring cairn, which had been an ordinary bowl cairn until robbed for road making.
+Only the margin, where the stones are merged with the turf, is left, giving it somewhat the appearance of a small pound.
+Called 'enclosure' on the Ordnance Survey map.
+Diameter east-west 100 feet (30m), north-south 65 feet (19.8m).

-Called enclosure on the Ordnance Survey map.
-An iron sword was found below the surface when the stones were taken, thought to be a modern yeomanry sword.
+An iron sword was found below the surface when the stones were taken, thought by those who saw it at the time to be a weapon of modern type; some thought it to be a Yeomanry sword.

 Ordnance Survey Archaeology Division, 1950-1951, SX56NW22 (Ordnance Survey Archaeology Division Card).
 SDV252357.